Risk Assessments

 Definitions

-The Guernsey Sailing Trust recognises direct and indirect discrimination, and regards both as gross misconduct subject to disciplinary action.
+The Guernsey Sailing Trust recognises direct and indirect discrimination and regards both as gross misconduct subject to disciplinary action.

 Direct discrimination occurs where someone is treated less favourably than another person would have been in the same circumstances.